molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

-.. warning:: The attempt to retrieve the `Chem.Atom`_ or `Chem.Bond`_ instance index on a `Chem.Molecule`_ instance that is not the owner will trigger an exception!
+.. warning:: The attempt to retrieve the `Chem.Atom`_ or `Chem.Bond`_ instance index on a `Chem.Molecule`_ instance that is not the parent will raise an exception!

+Examples:

 .. code:: ipython3